Severo Ochoa: United States

 Ochoa then went to the United States, where he again held many positions at several universities.
 Between 1940 and 1942, Ochoa worked for Washington University's School of Medicine.
-In 1942 he was appointed Research Associate in Medicine at the New York University School of Medicine and there subsequently became Assistant Professor of Biochemistry (1945), Professor of Pharmacology (1946), Professor of Biochemistry (1954), and Chair of the Department of Biochemistry.
+In 1942 he was appointed research associate in medicine at the New York University School of Medicine and there subsequently became assistant professor of biochemistry (1945), professor of pharmacology (1946), professor of biochemistry (1954), and chair of the department of biochemistry.

 In 1956, he became an American citizen.
 He was elected to both the United States National Academy of Sciences and the American Academy of Arts and Sciences in 1957.
 In 1959, Ochoa and Arthur Kornberg were awarded the Nobel Prize for Physiology or Medicine "for their discovery of the mechanisms in the biological synthesis of ribonucleic acid and deoxyribonucleic acid".
 He was elected to the American Philosophical Society in 1961.

 Ochoa continued research on protein synthesis and replication of RNA viruses until 1985, when he returned to now democratic Spain where he was a science advisor.
 Ochoa was also a recipient of U.S. National Medal of Science in 1978.

 Severo Ochoa died in Madrid, Spain on 1 November 1993.
-Carmen García Cobián Ochoa had died in 1986.
+Carmen García Cobián had died in 1986.

-Long after his death, Spanish actress Sara Montiel claimed that she and Severo Ochoa were involved in an (unconfirmed) romantic relationship in the 1950s, as stated in an interview in Spanish newspaper El País: "The great love of my life was Severo Ochoa.
+Long after his death, Spanish actress Sara Montiel claimed that she and Severo Ochoa were involved in a romantic relationship in the 1950s, as stated in an interview in Spanish newspaper El País: "The great love of my life was Severo Ochoa.
 But it was an impossible love.
 Clandestine.
 He was married, and besides, him doing research and me doing films wasn't a good match."

 Legacy

-A new research center outside Madrid that was planned in the 1970s, was finally built and named after him, the Centro de Biología Molecular Severo Ochoa.
+A research center that was planned in the 1970s was opened in 1975 (CBM) in the Autonomous University of Madrid (UAM).
+After his death, it was named the Centro de Biología Molecular Severo Ochoa.

 In Leganés, Madrid, a hospital bears his name, as does the Madrid Metro station serving it, Hospital Severo Ochoa.

 The asteroid 117435 Severochoa is also named in his honor.

-In 2003 the Spanish General Post Office (Correos) issued a €0,76 postage stamp honoring Ochoa, as one of a pair featuring Spanish medical Nobel Prize winners alongside Santiago Ramón y Cajal.
+In 2003, the Spanish General Post Office (Correos) issued a €0,76 postage stamp honoring Ochoa, as one of a pair featuring Spanish medical Nobel Prize winners alongside Santiago Ramón y Cajal.

 In June 2011, the United States Postal Service issued a stamp honoring him, as part of the American Scientists collection, along with Melvin Calvin, Asa Gray, and Maria Goeppert-Mayer.
 This was the third volume in the series.

 The main road in to the tourist resort Benidorm is named Avenida Dr. Severo Ochoa in his honor.